 The SAGAN radiation team has some 20 years of experience simulating radiation environments and testing and evaluating the impact on sensor and readout instrumentation.
 Dr. Ian Dawson coordinates the team’s activities and is a leading radiation expert at CERN, with major contributions to the design, construction and physics exploitation of the successful ATLAS experiment at the Large Hadron Collider.
 A key responsibility of the SAGAN team is determining which technologies are suitable for application in the challenging radiation environments found at the LHC.
 Typically, radiation hardened technologies are required, but in some cases commercial off-the-shelf systems can be employed, in conjunction with radiation mitigation strategies such as optimised shielding design.
 In addition to expert services for CERN, the SAGAN team also works with UK tech companies in the research and development of products for application in challenging radiation environments.
 A recent example is the development of radiation resilient ultrasound transducers for NDT application in the nuclear industry, supported by Innovate UK.

-Dr. Ian Dawson – Senior physicist at CERN and the University of Sheffield.
+Dr. Ian Dawson – Senior physicist at CERN and the Queen Mary University of London.
 Expert with international reputation in simulating high-energy particle and nuclear radiation environments and evaluating the impact on state-of-the-art sensor technologies.
 In 2018 Dr. Dawson was awarded a one year commission from CERN to evaluate the impact of radiation across all the major experiments of the LHC, for which he organised several workshops.
 The conclusions are currently being written up as a key CERN publication to serve as a major reference for future accelerator initiatives.

 Past team members include: